CodeForBoulder/upswyng/README.md

 ![Project Organization Diagram](./upswyng-project-layout.svg)

 UpSwyng is a monorepo managed with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
-It consists of five packages all in the `packages` directory: `core` contains common libraries and utilities used across the other packages.
+It consists of five packages all in the `packages` directory: `common` contains common libraries and utilities used across the other packages.
 `types` holds the TypeScript definitions used across the project. `server` is a [Sapper](https://sapper.svelte.dev/) application with two parts: an API server which provides data to the UpSwyng clients, and an admin web interface which uses the [Svelte](https://svelte.dev/) framework to create and modify data for the project. `web` contains the